 Fellow MVP, Shyam reminds me that there is a ninth way to shutdown or restart your Windows 8 computer.
 And that is by editing the registry, to add these options to your desktop right-click context menu.

-But rather than touching your Windows Registry, we recommend that you use our portable freeware app Right Click Extender to add these entries to your context menu quickly and easily.
+But rather than touching your Windows Registry, we recommend that you use our portable freeware app Right-Click Extender to add these entries to your context menu quickly and easily.
 This tool too, works just fine on Windows 8 too!
+You can also easily add or display any folder in This PC or Computer folder using our Ultimate Windows Tweaker.

-And finally how could we forget this one which is popular with some.
-Press Ctrl+Alt+Del, and on the screen which appears, from the button which appears in the bottom right side, you will see the options to Shutdown, Restart and Sleep.
-Thanks for the reminding me of this option, Anup.
+And finally, how could we forget this one which is popular with some.
+Press Ctrl+Alt+Del, and on the screen which appears, from the button which appears on the bottom right side, you will see the options to Shutdown, Restart, and Sleep.

-How to close Metro apps in Windows 8 may also interest you.
+Also see PowerShell Scripts from TechNet to create Windows 8 Shutdown, Restart, Logoff, Switch User, Hibernation Tiles.
+How to close UWP apps in Windows 8 may also interest you.